bnzk/djangocms-misc/README.md

 ## Features

 - [djangocms_misc.basic](#basic)
-  - Frontend: Hide CMS's "create" button in toolbar, make structure mode lightly transparent
-  - page_link tag: {% page_link "reverse_id_or_the_like" "css_class_name" "custom_link_text" %}
-  - helper tag for getting images from image fields in plugins/placeholders. useful for fb:og tags and the like.
-  - Bot404Middleware, to keep away bots from staging systems
-  - get_env context processor, to always have env (stage/live) and current SITE_ID
 - [djangocms_misc.admin_style](#admin-style)
-  - better change view styles for djangocms-admin-style (visible fieldsets/inlines/etc)
-  - other minor admin enhancements for djangocms-admin-style
 - [djangocms_misc.global_untranslated_placeholder](#global-untranslated-placeholder)
-  - WARNING: experimental
-  - monkey patch the cms's `cms.plugin_rendering.ContentRenderer` to one language only, always.
-  - simple monkey patch, but side effects still need to be checked out (haystack / aldryn_search?!)
 - [djangocms_misc.autopublisher](#autopublisher)
-  - WARNING: experimental
-  - cheat the cms, so that you'll never have a difference between draft und published version, as every change is always published automatically (experimental, for plugins and pages for now, but probably all we need).
 - djangocms_misc.editmode_fallback_placeholder / djangocms_misc.untranslated_placeholder
   - WARNING: only testing, currently following the `global_untranslated_placeholder` approach.
   - WARNING: very experimental